Subi/tour/README.md

 - [] Display preview of uploaded photo before submission

-- [] Do some testing on optimal W x H of photo for best resolution
+- [] Do some testing on optimal photo resolution.